grame-cncm/faustdoc/src/manual/syntax.md

 creates 8 sliders in parallel with different names while `par(i,8,hslider("Voice",0.9,0,1,0.01))` would have created only one slider and duplicated its output 8 times.

 The variable part can have an optional format digit.
-For example `"Voice %2i"` would indicate to use two digit when inserting the value of `i` in the string.
+For example `"Voice %2i"` would indicate to use two digits when inserting the value of `i` in the string.

 An escape mechanism is provided.
 If the sign `%` is followed by itself, it will be included in the resulting string.
 For example `"feedback (%%)"` will result in `"feedback (%)"`.